Qfusion/qfusion-libsrcs/src/README.md

 # qfusion-libsrcs

-This is the source for the static linked libraries used in Qfusion, with the settings we use for building them.
+This is the source for the statically linked libraries used in Qfusion, with the settings we use for building them.

-**NOTE**: if you opt to use MSVC project files, make sure that you compile static libraries with /NODEFAULTLIB (Ignore default libraries), Runtime libraries have to be 'Multithreaded' and 'Multithreaded Debug' for 'Release' and 'Debug' builds respectively. **DO NOT** use 'Multithreaded DLL'!

 ## Compiling zlib
 1. open visual studio, locate the project file in zlib\contrib\vstudio\vc[v:9,10]\zlibstat.vc[x]project